chicio/chicio.github.io/_drafts/2019-04-15-flow-javascript-types.md

 authors: [fabrizio_duroni]
 ---

-*In this post I will do a brief comparison between Flow and TypeScript.*
+*In this post I will talk about how I used Flow to do static type checking on the Javascript of a project and I will also do a brief comparison with its main rival TypeScript.*

 ---